BIGJRA/BIGJRA.github.io/reborn.md

 ## North Obsidia Ward

 With that taken care of, we're going back to Opal Ward to head up at the bridge.
 You'll enter North Obsidia Ward.

-Defeat some trainers and you'll be able to explore the ward.
+**Psychic Inuki.
+Field: No Field**
+- Porygon2, Lv.
+26, Serious Nature, IVs: 10

+**Arcade Star Miku.
+Field: No Field**
+- Swablu, Lv.
+25, Serious Nature, IVs: 10

+**Arcade Star Akemi.
+Field: No Field**
+- Snubbull, Lv.
+24, Serious Nature, IVs: 10
+- Comfey, Lv.
+24, Serious Nature, IVs: 10

+One more trainer is to the right at the stairs.

+**Street Rat Waldon.
+Field: No Field**
+- Shroomish, Lv.
+24, Serious Nature, IVs: 10
+- Hippopotas, Lv.
+24, Serious Nature, IVs: 10
+- Grotle, Lv.
+25, Serious Nature, IVs: 10

 You'll find hidden *Zinc*, *X Sp.
-Def*, *Super Potion*, *Ether*, *Common Candy*, *Synthetic Seed*, *Ability Capsule*, *Chewing Gum*, and *Great Ball*.
+Def*, *Super Potion*, *Ether*, *Common Candy*, *Synthetic Seed*, *Ability Capsule*, *Chewing Gum*, and *Great Ball* around the ward.

 Finding this last item will put us in front of the nightclub: from 8PM to 4AM you can enter.
 You can get one of the best TM's in the game here: *TM17 Protect*!